manjeshpv/docs.minio.io/_posts/2016-03-14-minio-server.markdown

 page: Quick Start Guide
 ---

-Minio Cloud Storage Server is an open source object storage server released under Apache License V2.
-Minio Server is best suited for storing blobs of information ranging from KBs to TBs each.
-Minio Server stores objects such as photos, videos, log files, backups, container / VM images and so on.
-It is also compatible with Amazon S3 cloud storage service.
-In a simplistic sense, Minio Server is like a FTP server with a simple get / put API over HTTP.
+Minio is an open source object storage server released under Apache License v2.
+It is best suited for storing unstructured data such as photos, videos, log files, backups, container / VM images etc. Size of a single object can range from few KBs to 5TB.
+It is compatible with Amazon S3 cloud storage service.

 Minio Server follows a minimalist design philosophy.
-It is light enough for developers to bundle it with their application stack.
-It simply sits in deployment along with your NodeJS, Redis, MySQL and the likes.
+It is a single binary light enough to be bundled along application stack, similar to NodeJS, Redis, MySQL and the likes.
+Minio uses continous ... - TODO

 ## <span>1</span> Install